feyu39/Neon-Full-Waveform-LiDAR-Processor/README.md

 ## Documentation/Usage

 There are two main files: neon_processor_batch and neon_processor_full.
 Neon_processor_batch is a quicker way to analyze pulsewaves data than the full processor, but it does not filter based on geolocation data.
 Therefore, if you already know the pulsenumbers you want to analyze or want to test out functions first, use neon_processor_batch.
-However, if you want to filter out the pulsewaves file based on geolocation and analyze it, use neon_processor_full.
+However, if you want to filter out the pulsewaves file based on geolocation and then analyze it, use neon_processor_full.
+Neon_processor_full differs as it finds all the waveforms in the specified geolocation area, and then the waveform_aoi variable is used for further analysis instead of specific pulsewave numbers

-The general workflow of the code is to create a main pandas/excel table of waveform relative revelation data, waveform geolocation information, in situ biomass values, and k-means cluster assignments to get all the data in one place.
-Then, all analyses functions such as regression and k-means clustering are done by feeding in this table as input.
+The general workflow of the code is to create a main pandas/excel table of waveform relative elevation data, waveform geolocation information, in situ biomass values, and k-means cluster assignments to get all the data in one place.
+Then, all analysis functions such as regression and k-means clustering are done by feeding in this table as input.
 See the **cumulative_waveform_analysis_main** function for more details.

 ### neon_processor_batch functions